Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact: Interplay of Perpendicular Magnetic Field and Spin-Orbit Coupling

-Eq.~(\ref{eq:delta_T}) in the main text corresponds to the result in the absence of scattering between the two spin-polarized channels.
-When the magnetic field possesses a component perpendicular to the spin-orbit coupling axis, inter-channel scattering can occur.
+Eq.~(\ref{eq:delta_T}) in the main text corresponds to the result in the absence of mixing between the two spin-polarized channels.
+When the magnetic field possesses a component perpendicular to the spin-orbit coupling axis, scattering induces inter-channel mixing.
 Below, we derive the expression for the anomalous conductance in this case.
-Fig.~\ref{fig:SIdispersion} (a) and (b) shows the spectrum away from the barrier with weak SOC and strong SOC, respectively.
-At zero magnetic field, scattering only happens between $k_1$ and $k_3$ ($k_{2}$ and $k_4$).
-Backward scattering between $k_1$ and $k_4$ ($k_{2}$ and $k_3$) is forbidden because of time-reversal symmetry.
-Increasing magnetic field will induce scatterings between $k_1$ and $k_4$ ($k_{2}$ and $k_3$).
+Fig.~\ref{fig:SIdispersion}(a) and (b) show the spectrum away from the barrier with weak SOC and strong SOC, respectively.
+At zero magnetic field, scattering only occurs between $k_1^+$ and $k_1^-$, and similarly between $k_2^+$ and $k_2^-$.
+Backward scattering between $k_1^+$ and $k_2^-$, as well as between $k_2^+$ and $k_1^-$, is forbidden by time-reversal symmetry.
+Increasing the magnetic field induces scattering between $k_1^+$ and $k_2^-$, and likewise between $k_2^+$ and $k_1^-$.
 The asymptotic form of the scattering states can be written as